linnykoleh/Spring/Notes.md

 **Thus, beans in the web context can access the beans in the parent context, but not conversely**

 ![alt text](images/handout/Screenshot_58.png "Screenshot_58.png")

+- When a request is issued to the application:
+    - `DispatcherServlet` of the application receives the request.
+    - `DispatcherServlet` maps the request to a method in a controller.
+The `DispatcherServlet` holds a list of classes implementing the `HandlerMapping` interface.
+    - `DispatcherServlet` dispatches the request to the controller.
+    - The method in the controller is executed.

 #### XML Configuration